 The NZ Banking Group's exposure to foreign currency principal and credit margin cash flows from fixed rate foreign currency debt issuances is hedged through the use of cross currency derivatives in a one-to-one hedging relationship to manage the changes between the foreign currency and NZD.
 In addition, for floating rate foreign currency debt issuances, the NZ Banking Group hedges from foreign floating to NZD floating interest rates.
-Ineffectiveness may arise from foreign currency basis risk and may arise from timing differences on repricing between the hedged item and the cross currency derivative.
+Ineffectiveness may arise from timing or discounting differences on repricing between the hedged item and the cross currency derivative.